AugustArchive/blog/content/about.md

 ---

 # Who am I?
-im noel. {{age}} year old developer who likes to do code and theater, pretty unique right! i live in arizona with my family :3, going to highschool, the perfect teenager dream... right?
+im noel.
+17 year old developer who likes to do code and theater, pretty unique right! i live in arizona with my family :3, going to highschool, the perfect teenager dream... right?

 no.

 ## How did you start coding?
-i started coding around febuary 2017 (wow, {{programming:years}} years already?), i learned javascript when i started out using visual studio code, since i was around the discord bot/api community, and i wanted to create my own bot! so i did.
+i started coding around febuary 2017 (wow, 5 years already?), i learned javascript when i started out using visual studio code, since i was around the discord bot/api community, and i wanted to create my own bot! so i did.

-fast forward {{programming:years}} years, i am probably going to create a company. pretty sweet huh? probably, i dont know.
+fast forward 5} years, i am probably going to create a company. pretty sweet huh? probably, i dont know.

 ## Why do you write in lowercase in everything you write?
 because i want you to know that i am always dead inside.